-Alfalfa Leaf is a phytoestrogen meaning it can mimic estrogen and attach to receptor sites in our body.
-Estrogen is the most critical hormone for breast milk production and supply.
-It is considered a superfood because it has a high vitamin and mineral content which will support lactation.
+Alfalfa Leaf: Alfalfa Leaf is a phytoestrogen which imitates estrogen and attaches to receptor sites in the body.
+Estrogen is a most critical hormone for breast milk production and supply.
+Alfalfa Leaf is a superfood due to its high vitamin and mineral content which supports lactation.

-Blessed Thistle is commonly used as an herbal galactagogue.
-A galactagogue is a food, herb, or medication that increases the flow of breast milk, usually by increasing prolactin levels.
-Blessed Thistle is believed to increase the hormones prolactin, which boosts the milk supply and oxytocin which enables the release of milk from the nipples.
+Blessed Thistle: Blessed Thistle is an herbal galactagogue, which increases the flow of breast milk by increasing prolactin levels.
+Blessed Thistle helps to boost the hormone prolactin, which supports milk supply and oxytocin, supporting the let-down reflex.

-Fenugreek Seed is a well-known galactagogue, contains phytoestrogen and has been used by lactating mothers to boost breast milk supply for hundreds of years.
-Fenugreek contains several flavonoids and vitamins which are beneficial for lactating mothers and a compound called diosgenin which also increases milk flow in lactating women.
+Fenugreek Seed: Fenugreek Seed is a galactagogue and contains phytoestrogen which helps to increase milk flow and supply.
+Fenugreek contains several flavonoids and vitamins which are beneficial for lactating mothers and a natural plant compound called diosgenin which also increases the let-down reflex in lactating women.

-Hops are a moderate galactagogue and a powerful phytoestrogen and moderate nervine.
-Nervines are herbs that act upon the nervous system that are sedating or calming which may help mother’s relax enough for easy lactation.
+Hops Flower: Hops Flower is a galactagogue, nervine, and a powerful phytoestrogen.
+Nervines are herbs that act upon the nervous system that are sedating or calming which helps the mother relax for easy lactation.

-Nettle Leaf is not only a galactagogue but is also believed to support lactation by providing essential nutrients.
+Nettle Leaf: Nettle Leaf is not only a galactagogue but it also supports lactation by providing essential nutrients.
 It is one of the most nutritious of the spring greens, containing high levels of vitamins and minerals, including iron, calcium, potassium, folic acid, B vitamins, vitamin K, and essential amino acids.
 This herb works well with other galactagogues, such as fenugreek, fennel, and blessed thistle.

-Shatavari Root is also a well-known galactagogue and research shows that Shatavari can increase breast milk supply by increasing the production of corticoids and prolactin, which improve the quality and the amount of breast milk produced.
-Shatavari also stimulates the secretion of steroid hormones that improve milk production and also increases breast weight.
-It is also an adaptogen providing antioxidant properties that help improve the overall health of the nursing mother.
+Shatavari Root: Shatavari Root is also a galactagogue and increases breast milk supply by boosting the production of corticoids and prolactin, which improve the quality and the amount of breast milk produced.
+Shatavari Root stimulates the secretion of steroid hormones that improve milk production and increases breast weight.
+As an adaptogen, it has antioxidant properties that help improve the overall health of the nursing mother.

-Alfalfa Leaf, Blessed Thistle, Fennel Seed, Fenugreek Seed, Hop Flower, Milk Thistle Seed, Nettle Leaf, Raspberry Leaf, Shatavari Root
+Alfalfa Leaf, Blessed Thistle, Fennel Seed, Fenugreek Seed, Hops Flower, Milk Thistle Seed, Nettle Leaf, Raspberry Leaf, Shatavari Root

 Daily for 2 to 3 weeks at a time and then take a 1 week break.